 As a result, we witness cases where these animals begin to come in contact with humans.
 Unfortunately, this creates a wildlife-human conflict that results in people killing the animals for safety.
 The illegal wildlife trade is another human threat.

 On the climate change side, polar bears are particularly affected.
 With warming temperatures comes melting ice.
-Since polar bears rely on sea ice, these melting situations lead to existential threats.
+These melting situations lead to existential threats since polar bears rely on sea ice.

 Apart from birds, mammals can also play a role in seed dispersal within forests.
 While foraging for fruits and then leaving their scat behind, bears influence the types of plants that grow in the forest and distribute seeds from one place to another.